Our inventory of products includes jellies, honey and preserves, and if you’re looking for an unusual treat, you can try our FROG jam or TOE jam.

 Upon entering the house the visitor will step back in time to the mid 19th Century, quickly realizing the ceilings of the home are twelve foot high.
 The entire house is furnished to the 1850's, complete with reproduction period wallpaper and a 36” pier mirror that reaches from floor to ceiling.
-A leaning grandfather clock stands beside one of two crushed velvet covered set teas and the heart pine floors are covered in matching rugs.
+A leaning grandfather clock stands beside an 1850's era rosewood square grand piano.
+The heart pine floors are covered in matching rugs.

 These beautiful parlors are filled with the founders furnishing of the Adelphean Philomathean Societies which was organized at Wesleyan College, in 1851 and1852 respectively.
 With marble mantles, gold gilded mirrors and antique furniture these parlors represent the two oldest female societies in the World.
 An elegant crystal chandelier and an enormous bronze gasolier light the parlors.

 Ascending the large stairway, secured by a mahogany handrail, to the upper floor the guest enters the large landing where family activities of the day would have been enjoyed.
 They would take in the artwork depicting members of the family, done by Miss Lizzie Canning.
 The area is furnished with antique furniture of the period.